Ferreira312/esx_drugeffects/README.md

 Modifided version of esx_optionalneeds from @indilo53

+[TODO]
+-Instead of using the status valeu it needs to go to each drug. (for this i need to set somehow if item == weed then )

 [NOT WORKING YET !!!]

 Adds the option to use drugs that adds effects ex. speed, damage reduction, health recharge.